kurtextrem/instant.page/README.md

 - A URL to a page that causes server-side ad conversion tracking
 - Large resources (e.g. zip files, mp4, ...)

-⚠️ Chromium currently ignores HTTP `cache-control: no-store` headers for prefetch/prerender and generally caches prefetched pages for ~5 minutes.
+⚠️ Chromium currently ignores HTTP `cache-control` (including `no-store`) header for prefetch/prerender and generally caches prefetched pages for ~5 minutes.
 This might change in the [future](https://chromestatus.com/feature/5087526916718592).

 ### Fixing on the client